 "Davy does a remarkable job of recuperating for her readers a history of WOW that offers not only many details and dates (which are valuable because WOW's record-keeping has been minimal and sporadic), but also a sense of the energy and excitement that WOW generated."

-Association for Theatre in Higher Education (ATHE) Book Award 2011, Honorable Mention
+Association for Theatre in Higher Education (ATHE) Outstanding Book Award 2011, Honorable Mention

 Copyright © 2010, University of Michigan.
 All rights reserved.